 4. Grandparents – If the decedent is not survived by any children, spouse, or siblings, his/her estate will pass to his/her grandparents.

 If the decedent is married, his/her share of community property will pass to his/her surviving spouse.
-Under California’s intestate succession laws, the decedent’s separate property will also pass to his/her spouse if he/she does not have any surviving children.
-If the decedent has children, the surviving spouse will receive a portion of the decedent’s separate property which is divided equally among the decedent’s children.
+Under California’s intestate succession laws, if the decedent did not leave any surviving issue, parent, brother, sister, or issue of a deceased brother or sister, the spouse will inherit 100% of the decedent’s separate property.
+If the decedent had surviving children, the surviving spouse will only inherit a portion of the decedent’s separate property, with the remaining portion shared between the children.
+Refer to Probate Code 6401(c) for other scenarios.
 If the decedent is legally separated at the time of his/her death, his/her surviving spouse will not be entitled to his/her property.

 If the decedent has no surviving spouse, children, parents, siblings, grandparents, aunts or uncles, nieces or nephews, cousins, etc, the property will escheat to the State of California.
 This rarely occurs.